 Component Indication

-"F" Classifications -14.0%
+"F" Classifications -14.7%

-USL&HW % 0.0%
+USL&HW % -1.1%

-For the "F" classifications, NCCI proposes a loss cost change of -14.0%.
-For USL&HW, NCCI proposes no change to the current 84% adjustment factor for differences in benefits and loss-based expenses.
+For the "F" classifications, NCCI proposes a loss cost change of -14.7%.
+For USL&HW, NCCI proposes a -1.1% change to the current adjustment factor for differences in benefits and loss-based expenses.

-This filing proposes to revise the approach used to determine the loss costs for the "F" classification codes that are subject to the benefits provided under the USL&HW Act.
-The proposed methodology combines the data at a countrywide level, rather than relying on smaller volume of state-specific data, with state-specific benefit relativities and expands the analysis to 10 policy years of data.
-NCCI states that the new methodology will result in greater year-to-year stability in loss costs, provide a simplified ratemaking approach, and recognize that these types of benefits are the same across all jurisdictions.
+In the prior NCCI filing (effective 8/1/22), NCCI revised the approach used to determine the loss costs for the "F" classification codes that are subject to the benefits provided under the USL&HW Act.
 The "F" classifications represents less than 0.1% of Rhode Island's total payroll.

-We asked for a comparison of the indicated F-Class loss costs calculated using the prior methodology to the proposed F-Class loss costs.
-NCCI stated that this was not available but estimates the indication would be about 3% lower and notes that most F-Class loss costs were limited to the maximum selected -15% swing.
+Last year, we requested a comparison of the indicated F-Class loss costs calculated using the prior methodology to the proposed F-Class loss costs.
+NCCl stated that this was not available but estimates the indication would be about 3% lower and notes that most F-Class loss costs were limited to the maximum selected -15% swing.